EchoSingh/Study-Notes/Software Engineering and Testing(22IS63)/semend/CIE 3.md

 **4.** Explain the various methods used in **Object Oriented Testing** with suitable examples.

+Object-Oriented (OO) testing involves methods for assessing and enhancing tests specifically designed for software developed using an object-oriented paradigm.
+While many traditional testing techniques apply, OO software introduces unique challenges due to concepts like encapsulation, inheritance, polymorphism, and dynamic binding.

+Here are various methods used in Object-Oriented Testing:

+**1. Levels of Object-Oriented Testing** Testing activities in OO development often occur at several distinct levels, building upon each other:

+- **Operation/Method Testing:** If individual operations or methods are considered units, this level is similar to traditional unit testing of procedural software.
+- **Class Testing:** This involves testing individual classes, which are collections of objects and object classes that operate together.
+When classes are considered units, it raises questions about how to test inherited attributes and operations.
+- **Integration Testing:** This phase focuses on testing interactions between previously tested classes or components.
+It is considered the major issue in OO testing due to complexities like polymorphism and message passing.
+- **System Testing:** This highest level evaluates the entire system against its requirements, often independent of its implementation language (OO or procedural).

+**2. Unit Testing for Object-Oriented Software** Unit testing ensures that each program unit functions as desired.
+A "unit" can be a class or a collection of classes, or a function/method.

+- **Methods as Units:** When individual methods are treated as units, traditional specification-based and code-based testing techniques are directly applicable.
+This simplifies unit testing but shifts a greater burden onto integration testing.
+- **Classes as Units:** This is a common choice.
+However, it can be challenging because classes encapsulate inherited attributes and operations.
+    - **"Flattened Classes"**: One approach is to create "flattened classes" that include all inherited attributes and operations, allowing them to be tested as stand-alone units.
+    - **Special-Purpose Test Methods**: Adding special test methods facilitates class-as-unit testing, but these methods should not be part of the delivered system.

+**Techniques Applicable at the Unit Level:**

+- **Specification-Based Techniques**: These methods derive tests from functional requirements without needing to know the internal code.

+    - **Equivalence Partitioning and Boundary Value Analysis**: These fundamental techniques partition input domains into subsets (equivalence classes) and focus on values at the boundaries to identify test cases.
+For example, in the "NextDate" function, test cases involving specific dates like February 28/29 or leap years would be special values derived from domain knowledge.
+For the "Triangle Problem," test cases like (5,5,5) for an equilateral triangle would be derived using equivalence partitioning.
+    - **Decision Table-Based Testing**: These methods are rigorous due to their strong logical basis, especially useful where complex logical relationships exist among input variables.
+- **Code-Based (Structural) Testing Techniques**: These methods use the source code to identify test cases and assess test quality.

+    - **Path Testing**: Aims to exercise independent execution paths through a component.
+This includes metrics like statement coverage and decision (branch) coverage.
+For object-oriented languages, path testing may be used for methods associated with objects.
+    - **Data Flow Testing**: Focuses on points where variables receive values (definitions) and where these values are used.
+It defines define/use paths (du-paths) and can reveal faults that path testing might miss.
+For OO code, data flow testing extends to the integration level due to inheritance, dynamic binding, and message passing.
+    - **Program Mutation (Mutation Testing)**: A powerful white-box technique for assessing the "goodness" of test sets and enhancing inadequate ones.
+It involves creating "mutants" (versions of the program with small, syntactic changes) and checking if the test suite can "kill" (detect) them.
+Mutation operators exist for object-oriented languages like Java, including those related to inheritance, polymorphism, dynamic binding, and method overloading.
+For example, the OMR operator forces a tester to generate tests that distinguish overloaded methods by replacing the body of one with another.
+- **Test-Driven Development (TDD)**: In TDD, tests are written _before_ the code.
+The developer writes a small test for new functionality, runs it (it fails), then writes just enough code to make the test pass, and reruns all tests.
+This tight "test a little, code a little" cycle aims for excellent fault isolation.

+    - **JUnit**: Tools like JUnit automate the execution of unit tests for Java programs.
+It allows grouping multiple tests into a class and automatically executes them, reporting pass/fail outcomes.
+    - **Mock Objects**: Used when the unit under test depends on other unavailable or slow objects.
+A mock object simulates the behavior of the real object, allowing the unit to be tested in isolation.
+Tools like EasyMock automate the creation and management of mock objects, facilitating "behavior verification" (checking interactions with the server) as opposed to just "state verification" (checking return values).

+**3. Integration Testing for Object-Oriented Software** This phase aims to find errors arising from communication among integrated components.
+It presumes units have been independently tested.

+- **UML Support**: Collaboration and sequence diagrams in UML are used as a basis for integration testing by showing message traffic and interactions among classes.
+- **MM-Paths**: Object-Oriented MM-paths are defined as a sequence of method executions linked by messages.
+They serve as an integration testing analog to DD-paths, providing a detailed view of potential message flows.
+For example, in the `ooCalendar` application, an MM-path would trace the sequence of method calls and messages triggered by a specific date increment, ensuring every message (edge) in the call graph is traversed.
+- **Integration Strategies and Test Order Algorithms**: Given that finding an optimal integration sequence is NP-complete, several methods aim to find a near-optimal order, minimizing stub count and/or retesting costs.
+Examples include the Tai-Daniels (TD) method, Traon-Jéron-Jézéquel-Morel (TJJM) method, and Briand-Labiche-Wang (BLW) method.
+These methods take an Object Relation Diagram (ORD) as input, which captures the dependence among components.

+**4. System Testing for Object-Oriented Software** System testing is performed from a specification-based standpoint, focusing on evaluating the product against user expectations rather than finding faults.

+- **UML-Based System Testing**: For GUI applications, system-level test cases can be derived from various UML models such as Use Cases and StateCharts.
+Use cases are central as they are easily understood by both customers and developers and capture the "what a system does" view.
+- **Atomic System Functions (ASFs)**: System-level behavior can be viewed in terms of threads, which are sequences of ASFs.
+ASFs have port events as their inputs and outputs, providing a unifying view across testing levels.
+- **Nonfunctional System Testing**: This assesses "how well" a system performs its functional requirements, covering aspects like reliability, maintainability, scalability, and usability.
+Common forms include stress testing (performance, capacity, load testing), which involves subjecting the system to extreme loads to find weaknesses.

+**Complexity Metrics for OO Software** Metrics specific to OO software, such as Weighted Methods per Class (WMC), Depth of Inheritance Tree (DIT), Number of Child Classes (NOC), Coupling Between Classes (CBO), and Response for Class (RFC), are used to measure program or design complexity.
+These metrics are relevant to testing because more complex designs often require greater testing effort.

 ---

 **5.** For the code given in **Question 3**, identify the **test cases** for verifying the **independent paths**.